nodeschool/organizers/README.md

 ## How to start a new NodeSchool chapter

-**First, open an issue on this repo asking to get added as an Owner**
+**First, open an issue on this repo asking to get added as a chapter organizer**

 Your issue should say something like this (not everything is required but it's nice to tell us a little about yourself so you don't come across as a total stranger):